 Responding to Change

 A curriculum can only remain effective if it evolves.
-Text choices must be reviewed regularly to ensure they continue to meet students’ needs and reflect the shifting landscape of education and society.
+Text choices must be reviewed regularly to ensure they continue to meet pupils’ needs and reflect the shifting landscape of education and society.

 In response, we will work with schools to update the United Curriculum in line with the Review’s recommendations and any forthcoming statutory programmes of study.